anaghasid/BD_Project_Distributed_Load_Testing/README.md

 ## Set up dev env

+### Note in the compose file that we are not running it in the debug mode.
+Results may be different in that case.

 For the first time create the images and then run the containers using the command

 `docker-compose up -d --build`